 Economist and Columbia University professor Sylvia Ann Hewlett is one of the world's leading experts on talent management, workplace transformation, and diversity.
 Dr. Hewlett has been charting new ground for companies and employees with her bestselling books and cutting-edge research.
 In 2014 HR magazine ranked her #1 on its list of the "Most Influential International Thinkers."

-Dr. Hewlett is the Chair and CEO of the Center for Talent Innovation.
+Dr. Hewlett is the President and CEO of the Center for Talent Innovation.
 The Center’s flagship project is the Task Force for Talent Innovation, helping corporations leverage their talent across gender, generation, race, and culture.
 More than 70 global companies constitute the Task Force.
 In 2015, she made her third appearance on Thinkers50, a listing of the world's top business gurus.

 In her 2014 book, Executive Presence, Hewlett identifies the qualities that true leaders exude, a presence that telegraphs you're in charge or deserve to be.
 Mark Bertolini, CEO & President of Aetna said, “Authenticity is the new currency of leadership.
 In Sylvia Ann Hewlett's valuable book, she demonstrates how you can crack the code of executive presence by embracing what differentiates you from the pack."
 The book was named "best book of the month" in June 2014 by Amazon.